Getting Started with Projects

 🧠 Note: Each status tab provides an overview of all active segments in use, as well as recently made changes.

 See more about project statuses;

-Clone activities from In Dev or Prod status tabs inside projects, in the same way you would clone activities before.
+Clone activities from In Dev or Prod status tabs inside projects, in the same way that you would clone activities before.